 Once this is established, it spells out the particular requirements you will need to meet for your weepholes for that BAL level, for example, what metal material the weep hole needs to be screened with and the aperture size of the screen.
 For innovative products which can comply by performance based criteria AS3959:2018 refers you to the Testing Standard AS1530.8.1:2018.

-If you need to meet BAL-A29 and BAL-A40 before the New Generation Bushfire Weepa is available, please contact our friendly Customer Service Team on 07 3844 3744 for help with a solution.
+If you have installed another Weepa since 1st May, 2019 and need to meet BAL-A29 and BAL-A40, please contact our friendly Customer Service Team on 07 3844 3744 for help with a solution.